 Cancellations: In case of an emergency, such as severe weather or illness, it may be necessary to cancel an event and reschedule for a later date.
 If so, we will notify you at the telephone number you have provided.

 Should unforeseen circumstances require that an event be cancelled, we will do our best to reschedule another time that is convenient for all enrolled participants.
 However, we reserve the right to make the final choice of dates for all rescheduled events.

 In the event that a registered participant cannot attend a rescheduled event, no refunds will be given.
 Upon request, we will issue a tuition credit to be applied to a future event.
 Credits expire after twelve months.

 Still have questions?
 Send an email to firstname.lastname@example.org

 Copyright Robinette Kennedy 2018

-Robinette Kennedy, Ph.D., is a clinical anthropologist and shamanistic practitioner.
-She holds a doctorate in humanistic psychology from Saybrook University.
-In the 1990’s, Robinette began researching figurines of humans in unusual, yoga-like poses depicted in the sacred art of prehistoric Crete.…
+Robinette Kennedy, Ph.D., presents unique experiential workshops based upon her ongoing research into Indo-European shamanistic practices.
+She is a clinical anthropologist and shamanistic practitioner with a doctorate in humanistic psychology.
+In the 1990’s, Robinette began researching figurines of humans in unusual,…

 Learn more about Robinette Kennedy, PhD